 - Investment: Survivorship life insurance policies come in both variable life and whole life varieties.
 With policies falling under the variable life category, policyholders invest premiums in a market account and gain the opportunity to grow the account.

 How do you get a survivorship policy?

-Steps couples take in the purchase of a survivorship life insurance policy include:
+Steps policyholders could take to purchase a survivorship life insurance policy include:

 - Seek professional guidance: Financial advisors and estate planning attorneys understand the perils, pitfalls and loopholes of various insurance products.
 Their expertise ensures any policies purchased by a couple provide the required coverage levels.